This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Thank you to Sukrin USA for sponsoring this post.
-The content and original recipe come solely from Wholesome Yum.
+All opinions are my own.

 It’s been on my list for a while to come up with a recipe on how to make candied pecans in a slow cooker.
 I waited until the holiday season to do it, because I knew I’d want to incorporate them into holiday gifts.
 The part that came as a surprise, though, is that what started out as regular glazed nuts turned into a sugar-free candied pecans recipe.